4 minutes, 33 seconds contest

 Notes:

-For any questionns about the contest and applying, please email Melisa Cahnmann-Taylor at cahnmann@uga.edu
+For any questionns about the contest, please email Melisa Cahnmann-Taylor at cahnmann@uga.edu

 NEA Big Read logoAnyone in attendance at the live presentations on November 21 will be eligible to receive one of the NEA Big Read feature books as part of a grant by the Athens-Clarke County Library.
 The feature books are "Homegoing" by Yaa Gyasi or "The Creative Ethnographer's Notebook" by Melisa Cahnmann-Taylor and Kristina Jacobsen.